10 Essential Oils & Their Safety for Cats

 Clove, often used for its flavor and aroma in cooking and traditional medicine, raises concerns when it comes to its safety for cats.

-Potential Risks of Clove for Cats
+5. Clove Is Harmful for Cats

 Clove and clove oil can be harmful to cats for several reasons: